José Rivera (playwright): Television

-Rivera contributed as a writer to the following shows: ‘’a.k.a.Pablo’’ (1984) (TV series), The House of Ramon Iglesias (1986) (TV), Family Matters (1989) (TV series), Goosebumps (1995) (TV series), The Jungle Book: Mowgli's Story (1998), Night Visions (2001) (TV series) and the "Harmony" segment of Shadow Realm (2002).
+Rivera contributed as a writer to the following TV shows: ‘’a.k.a.Pablo’’ (1984), The House of Ramon Iglesia (1986), Family Matters, Goosebumps, The Jungle Book: Mowgli's Story (1998), Night Visions (2001) and the "Harmony" segment of Shadow Realm (2002).
 He also co-created and co-produced the NBC-TV series, Eerie, Indiana with Karl Schaefer.

 TV appearances

-Rivera was featured in The Dialogue interview series.
-In this 90 minute interview with producer Mike DeLuca, Rivera describes his transition from playwright to Oscar-nominated screenwriter.
+Rivera has been featured in The Dialogue interview series.
+During a 90 minute interview with producer Mike DeLuca, Rivera described his transition from playwright to Oscar-nominated screenwriter.

 The Motorcycle Diaries

 In 2002, Rivera was hired to write the screenplay for the film Diarios de Motocicleta (The Motorcycle Diaries) by director Walter Salles.
 The movie, which was released in 2004, is based on Che Guevara's diary about a motorcycle trip which he and Alberto Granado had, and how it changed their lives.
-In January 2005, Rivera became the first Puerto Rican to be nominated by the Academy of Motion Picture Arts and Sciences for "Best Adapted Screenplay" for the film.
+In January 2005, Rivera became the first Puerto Rican to be nominated for the Academy Award for Best Adapted Screenplay.
 His screenplay won awards from the Cinema Writers Circle (Spain) and from the Argentine Film Critics Association; it was also nominated for awards by the American Screenwriters Association, the Online Film Critics Society, and the Writers Guild of America.

 This work with the subject of Che Guevara later led Rivera to write and perform a play entitled School of the Americas which focuses on Che's last few hours alive.
-The play starring John Ortiz as Che, imagines Che's final conversations, mainly with a young and fairly naive female schoolteacher, in the one-room village schoolhouse where he is imprisoned before his execution.
+The play starring John Ortiz as Che, imagines Che's final conversations, mainly with a young and fairly naïve female schoolteacher, in the one-room village schoolhouse where he is imprisoned before his execution.
 The play was featured in New York City 2006-2007 and later San Francisco 2008.

+La Bamba remake

+On August 26, 2024, it was announced that a remake of the 1987 movie La Bamba, which was based on the life and career of musician Ritchie Valens, was in the works with Rivera attached to write the script.

 Influences

-In high school and later in college, he read everything that had to do with Shakespeare, Ibsen and Molière.
-His education was directed towards the Anglo-Euro Cultures, without receiving any exposure to the literature and writers of Latin America.
-However, he was profoundly influenced later by a Latin American novel, One Hundred Years of Solitude by 1982 Nobel Prize winner Gabriel García Márquez.
-Márquez later became his mentor at the Sundance Institute.
+In high school and later at Denison University, he immersed himself in the works of Shakespeare, Ibsen and Molière.
+His education centered on Anglo-Euro Cultures, leaving him with little exposure to the literature and writers of Latin America.
+However, he was profoundly influenced by the Latin American novel, One Hundred Years of Solitude by 1982 Nobel Prize winner Gabriel García Márquez, who later became his mentor at the Sundance Institute.

-Rivera incorporates many of his life experiences into his plays.
-In The Promise and Each Day Dies With Sleep, Rivera discusses his experiences as a Puerto Rican in a small American town, with an emphasis on family, sexuality, spirituality and the occult.
-Marisol was inspired by the situation of his homeless uncle.
+Rivera draws upon many of his life experiences in his plays.
+In The Promise and Each Day Dies With Sleep, he reflects on his experiences as a Puerto Rican in a small American town, highlighting themes of family, sexuality, spirituality and the occult.
+The play Marisol was inspired by the circumstances his homeless uncle.